dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

 Part 2: Design the Alphabet
-31/3
-So I've changed from my initial idea quite a lot.
-I'm a lot happier with this design and overall I think it's just more interesting to look at.
-In this design the location/centre point & the size of the arc are set as constants.
-There is only one parameter involved with this shape which will effect the stoping point/angle of the arc.

-The two lines move and stretch the most.
-At this stage most of the letters have them being either horizontal or vertical.
-There are a few design using diagonals, but I think within the next week I may potentially change this if I do the optional Part 2b: Editor, so theres not an excessive amount of sliders etc. There are currently four parameters involving the two lines; these are just the basic x,y, start & stop point coordinates.
-Moving forward I think I'd like to simplify the parameters a bit or like tie them to a couple different variables so your not having to map & plan each individual coordinate set.

-I also added in a nice golden yellow colour just to add a bit of flavour to the colour palette, though nothing's set in stone.
-Moving forward I want to finalise the individual designs that I mentioned earlier & start refining the parameters.

-There are currently nine parameters per letter:
+Part 2b: Editor
+26/4
+Unfortunately I have not made much progress over the break but I did make a good amount of changes after our receiving feedback.

+The core critiques included:
+- the colour scheme
+- the tangents
+- the ascender/descender heights
+- overall consistency across the letters

+I completely changed the colour scheme to a light and navy shade of blue.
+I think the simplistic choice of colouring looks quite nice with the design so far.
+I's also like to add in some more details so it looks like the letters are glowing (kind of Atlantis: The Lost Empire vibes).
+---
+For the tangents, I'm experimenting with the lines and how they look when they're not fully touching.
+So far I like this look but I need to refine it more still.
+---
+To make the height of the letters more consistent and appealing to the eye, I moved all the median height of the letters up to the middle of the bounding box (100).
+Subsequently, the ascender/descender heights are now the same - I think this looks far more appealing as everything just looks more equal/even.
+---
+Some inconsistency in my design was the angles of the lines.
+The varying lengths of the lines also contributed to making the angles in question look super acute/obtuse.
+To 'solve' this I just took the angles away.
+I was already thinking of doing this for the editor though, so it didn't impede me too much.
+I've simplified it to just a horizontal and vertical line, and also added in a parameter so you can change the starting angle of the arc; so far this is working out better in the overall design.
+---
+These are the new parameters I'm currently working with:
+* `arcStartAngle` : this is the 'start' angle that the arc will start at.
-* `arcStopAngle` : this is the 'stop' angle that the arc will stop at
+* `arcStopAngle` : this is the 'stop' angle that the arc will stop at.

-* `Line1_X_startcoord` : x coordinate of the starting line point
+* `Line1_X_startcoord` : x coordinate of the starting line point.
-* `Line1_Y_startcoord` : y coordinate of the starting line point
-* `Line1_X_stopcoord` : x coordinate of the stopping line point
+* `Line1_X_stopcoord` : x coordinate of the stopping line point.
-* `Line1_Y_stopcoord` : y coordinate of the stopping line point
+* `horizontalLineY` : y position of the whole line.

-* `Line2_X_startcoord` : x coordinate of the starting line point
+* `verticalLineX` : x position of the whole line.
-* `Line2_Y_startcoord` : y coordinate of the starting line point
+* `Line2_Y_startcoord` : y coordinate of the starting line point.
-* `Line2_X_stopcoord` : x coordinate of the stopping line point
-* `Line2_Y_stopcoord` : y coordinate of the stopping line point
+* `Line2_Y_stopcoord` : y coordinate of the stopping line point.

+I've also added in the Editor.
+This corresponds with the above parameters and has been a big help the the new design.
+Moving forward I need to get my shit together and finish the alphabet - I don't have much more to do especially since I've got my previous design to go off, but regardless I need to get it done ASAP to get started on the interpolation and exhibition.